 Various construction activities will be the key noise sources generated during the construction phase.
-No adverse construction noise impact is anticipated with the implementation of mitigation measures.
+No adverse construction noise impact is anticipated with the implementation of mitigation measures such as recommendations in ProPECC PN1/24 and om-site practice mentioned in Section 3.5.

 Road traffic would be the major source of noise nuisance during the Project operation.
 The predicted noise levels at all residential units comply with HKPSG $L{10(1 \text{ hour})}$ 70dB(A) noise criterion.
+As such, noise mitigation measures are considered not necessary.